CopernicaMarketingSoftware/Documentation/Mailerq/4.0/message-store-options.md

-sends a received message to the inbox queue, or before it send a delayed message back to the outbox queue) it checks the storage policy to see whether the mime data should be sent to RabbitMQ too, or that the mime data should be stored in a different storage system,
+sends a received message to the inbox queue, or before it send a delayed message back to the outbox queue) it checks the storage policy to see whether the mime data should be sent to RabbitMQ too, or that the mime data should be stored in a different storage system.

 If you want all messages to be stored in the message store, use the "all" policy.
 If this policy is enabled, MailerQ checks each JSON object